xaratustrah/motorroller/README.md

 ### Running modes

 Motoroller can be run in three different modes.
+The switch `--speed` is reserved for setting the rotation speed.

 #### Interactive mode